xpgram/advance-wars/src/00 - Todo List.md

     - [x] TurnState handles controls as it handles the list.
   - [ ] Passive step (during 'Move' step):
   - [ ] Use recalcPathToPoint() (whatever it's called) to adjust the unit's travel destination to the nearest position within range of the target.
     - The source game ignores this rule if the actionable unit is a battleship and only recalcs the path on formally choosing a target, prefering not a similar path to the one drawn but the shortest path to some point within range.
-I can't think of a technical reason for this; it is probably just a convenience assumed for the player.
+I can't think of a technical reason for this; it is probably just a convenience assumed for the player since just-in-range is typically desirable for indirect units.